 Henry and enologist Cécile Natter started Domaine Henry Natter in 1974 from scratch, beginning with a family hectare in Montigny.
 They married, planted half of that hectare on a hillside running up behind the village, and started a family.
 This was in Sancerre’s southwestern heights, an area widely planted to vines before phylloxera.
 Afterward, apart from a few scattered vineyards, the viticultural reconstruction generally passed these hillsides by and the area became a breadbasket for the local grain farmers.
 The Natter family domain was the first on this side of the modern appellation of Sancerre and remains the only winemaking domain in Montigny, a terroir noted for its preponderance of terres blanches, or Kimmeridgian Marls.
 (Kimmeridgian makes an arc from the northern hilltops curving around to the western edge of the appellation; caillottes, or Oxfordian limestone, is found in the center of the appellation; and flint or silex is found along the fault line running north-south through the town of Sancerre itself.)
 This soil gives great power to the wines, and a remarkable ability to age without oxidation.
 Stored properly, a top twenty-year-old Natter Sancerre retains astonishing freshness while evolving down to its elemental, mineral base.
 Almost no one thinks of old Sancerre, which is a shame because the good ones can amaze.

-Henry manages the vineyards while Cécile manages the fermentations and the upbringing of the wines.
-These days they’re helped by daughter Mathilde.
-A Hmong is also full-time in their employ.
+In 2016 Henry retired and his son Vincent took over day to day responsibilities.
+He manages the vineyard work and works in the cellar alongside his mother Cécile, aided by his sister Mathilde (there they are below).
+In their employ is a Hmong.
 He is the nephew of a married couple who had been relocated from Laos to a Hmong refugee camp near Bourges in the 1980s.
 This couple originally came to the domain as vineyard workers, and they stayed on for nearly a decade before their nephew assumed their responsibilities.
 Many more Hmong come to help during the harvest.

 |Sancerre blanc||Sauvignon Blanc||This is the domain’s horse, a wine that never fails to make the cut for Bettane & Desseauve’s annual Guide des Vins, France’s most serious guide.
 The Guide notes the "perfect maturity" the Natters obtain from their grapes, and that maturity, coupled with native yeast fermentation in foudre, accounts for the intense aromas and rich texture of the wine.
 It spends a minimum of six months aging in the big casks.
 Production averages 8,500 cases.|